manoble7/Spotify-Final-Project/README.md

 5. Run program with the call: python user_interface.py Make sure you are in the directory where the user_interface.py is located.
 6. Ensure that you are logged out of spotify in your web browswer.
 Next, fill out the user input window.
 If you have filled out all the fields correctly, once you press 'OK' you will be directed to the internet where you should copy the url that you are directed to into the terminal and press enter.
+You may also be redirected to the internet to input your spotify account credentials.